Move your books from the bottom shelf and tell your dog it isn’t safe to lie in the lounge room anymore – your baby is on the move!

 You might have a little comedian on your hands too!
 He’ll do anything for a laugh and is quite a good mimic – he is probably starting to copy gestures like waving, clapping or coughing.

 Your baby’s depth perception is developing too, which means he might start to become scared of heights.
 By nine months he can see a drop and he’ll understand that it is scary.
 The desire to move will sometime override this fear, however, so you’ll need to watch him like a hawk – especially when he is up high – on the couch, change table or bed.

 You won’t stop every fall though – especially as your little one starts pulling himself up to standing.
 There will be more than one head bump as he masters the art of cruising furniture and eventually walking.

-At nine months you can start offering your baby some chopped food or finger food, for example, raw vegetables, ripe fruit, small sandwiches, macaroni-size pasta, crackers and toast.
-You can also introduce cow’s milk in the preparation of meals as well as cream cheese, cottage cheese, ricotta, custard and yoghurt.
+If you haven’t already you can start offering your baby some chopped food or finger food, for example, raw vegetables, ripe fruit, small sandwiches, macaroni-size pasta, crackers and toast.
+You can also use cow’s milk in the preparation of meals, though not as a drink until after 12 months.